cMardc/BMP-Image-Editor/README.md

 Before using the BMP image editor, you need to ensure that you have the following:

 - CImg.h Library: The editor relies on the CImg.h library for image processing.
 Make sure you have it installed or included in your project.
+- nlohmann/json.hpp Library: The JSON library for JSON data read/writing.
+It's used to get key values, colors and paths from config files.

 ## Usage